-Yes No Х

-Do you have a policy of placing students on a waiting list?
+Yes No Do you have a policy of placing students on a waiting list?
+X

-If yes, please answer the questions below for Fall 2022 admissions:
+If yes, please answer the questions below for Fall 2023 admissions:

-WAITING LIST TOTAL

-Number of qualified applicants offered a place on waiting list: 220

-Number accepting a place on the waiting list: 186

-Number of wait-listed students admitted: 93
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-ls vour waiting list ranked?
-Ves No

-is your waiting list ranked?
-Yes NO If yes, do you release that information to students? Х Do you release that information to school counselors? Х
+Is your waiting list ranked?
+Yes No If yes, do you release that information to students?
+Do you release that information to school counselors?